-Explanation of basis of allocation of premiums by states, etc.: All individual policies are allocated based on residency which are in Ohio.
+Explanation of basis of allocation by state, premiums by state, etc.: All individual policies are allocated based on residency which are in Ohio.
 Group policies are allocated based on the employment location.
 All groups are employed in Ohio and Michigan.